atlas-brown/slowpoke/INSTRUCTIONS.md

 ```
 </details>

-# Results Reproducible (about 1.5 hours)
+# Results Reproducible (about 2.5 hours)

 For this step we strongly recommend the reviewers using `screen` or `tmux` to avoid accidental disconnect.
 The key results of Slowpoke's accuracy is represented by the following experiment

 **(§5.1, Fig.8) Across four real-world benchmarks**

 The results in the paper is done with each benchmark having 10 hypothetical optimization points and 3 repetitions.
-To make the artifact evaluation process faster, we take only every other optimization point (5 optimization points) and run them once.
-The entire process should take about 1.5 hours.
+To make the artifact evaluation process faster, we only run 10 points once.
+The entire process should take about 2.5 hours.
 To run them, make sure you are in `~/slowpoke`, then

 ```console
 $ # Recommend doing the following command in screen or tmux